smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 App Icon | `Application.icon_url` |  _No_
 App Version | _No_ | `Application.package_version_string`
 SDL Min RPC Version | _No_ | `Application.min_rpc_version`
-SDL Min Prot Version | _No_ | `Application.min_protocol_version`
+SDL Min Protocol Version | _No_ | `Application.min_protocol_version`
 App locales | _No_ | `Application.locales` for objects of type `Locale`
 App Name per locale | _No_ | `Locale.display_name`
 App Icon per locale | _No_ | `Locale.icon_url`
 TTS Name per locale | _No_ | `Locale.tts_name`
 VR Names per locale | _No_ | `Locale.vr_names`

-The paramter `Application.locales` should hold a list of objects for locale information.
-See below example for an english an german example.
+The parameter `Application.locales` should hold a list of objects for locale information.
+See below example for an English and German example.

 ```json
 ...